Logan-Hansen/PokemonCrystal/README.md

 Other Updates & Changes
 --------------------
-- [X] Ghost type is now Special and Dark is now Physical
 - [ ] Trade evolutions by level
 - [ ] Trade evolutions that require item now work as if it was a stone
 - [ ] Updated movesets for Pokemon